 8. LUBRICATING OIL, FUEL AND REAGENT

 8.1.
 The fuel, lubricant and reagent (if applicable) used for RDE testing shall be within the specifications issued by the manufacturer for vehicle operation by the customer.
+As a Contracting Party option, if it exceed criteria, the reference fuel defined in Annex 3 of GTR15 may be used for second RDE test.

 8.2.
-In the case of an RDE test with a failed result, samples of fuel, lubricant and reagent (if applicable) shall be taken and kept for at least 1 year under conditions guaranteeing the integrity of the sample.
+At the option of the Contracting Party, in the case of an RDE test with a failed result, samples of fuel, lubricant and reagent (if applicable) shall be taken and kept for at least 1 year under conditions guaranteeing the integrity of the sample.
 Once analysed, the samples can be discarded.

+8.3.
+At the option of the Contracting Party, the motor vehicle manufacturer, etc. shall submit to the testing institute a document describing the property of fuel, lubricating oil and reagent (limited only to cases where they are used).

 9. EMISSIONS AND TRIP EVALUATION